cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 }
 ```

+### 3. API service invocation

+As stated at the start, application developers will have two methods for invocation of the Rosetta API service:

+1. Shared process for both application and API
+2. Standalone API service

-#### In-process Execution
+#### Shared Process

-Rosetta API service could run within the same execution process of the application; new configuration option and command line flag would be provided:
+Rosetta API service could run within the same execution process as the application.
+New configuration option and command line flags would be provided to support this:

 ```
 	if config.Rosetta.Enable {